automl/neps/CONTRIBUTING.md

 Then append to your `.zshrc` / `.bashrc` or run: `export PATH="$HOME/.poetry/bin:$PATH"`

-Finall, install the package and pre-commmit hooks
+Finally, install the package and pre-commmit hooks

 ```bash
 poetry install